Bansipatel083/phishing-detection-for-url/README.md

    https://github.com/Bansipatel083/phishing-detection-for-url.git
    cd phishing-detection-for-url
-2. **Create a Virtual Environment:**

-    ```bash
-    Copy code
-    python -m venv venv
-    source venv/bin/activate  # On Windows use: venv\Scripts\activate
-3.**Install the Required Packages:**
+2. **Create a Virtual Environment:** python -m venv venv source venv/bin/activate  # On Windows use: venv\Scripts\activate 3.**Install the Required Packages:** pip install -r requirements.txt

-    '''bash

-    pip install -r requirements.txt

-The application will start running on http://127.0.0.1:5000/.
-Open this URL in your browser to access the tool.
 ## Usage
 Open the web application in your browser.
 Enter a URL in the input field and click "Check URL".
 The application will display whether the URL is phishing or not.
 ## Project Structure
-    python
+python path tree
-    '''bash
     phishing-url-detection/
     │             # Main Flask application file
     ├── data/